alvinng4/Gravity-Simulator/README.md

 ## Key functions to be developed in the future:
 "P": Pause\
-Right click: drag screen\
 Left click: Create new gravity object\
 Arrow up and down: Change the rate of mass change when creating new object\
-Right click: drag screen (May not add as this is very difficult)\
-Scrolling: zoom in and out (May not add as this is very difficult)\